 • the remote snapshot button, an alternate method for capturing images, functioned inconsistently

 In communication with the production team I was assured that designers are aware of these issues and that they are being addressed before mass production of the VAVA dash cam begins in May 2017.
-Kickstarter backer units will be fulfilled by June 2017, or earlier.

 Although the VAVA dash cam integrated GPS accurately tracked and logged our travel routes on the mobile app, it appears at this time that location geo-tagging is not recorded in snapshot metadata.
 That is a capability I would like to see added to VAVA dash cam in the future so users can document exact locations of their snapshots.